 Make sure you use a deep 20cm/8inch springform baking pan for this recipe.
 The mixture will come almost all the way to the top of the tin so depth is important!
 Plus a springform pan makes it much easier to remove your cheesecake once set.

-Smooth and creamy no-bake lemon cheesecake
+Easy no-bake lemon cheesecake recipe

 Honestly, I was amazed when I took my first bite on my final recipe test.
 When you’ve followed all of the advice above, you will end up with a silky smooth, creamy, melt-in-the-mouth textured cheesecake.
 The balance of creamy, sweet and zingy is in my opinion, just right.